 Development Since 2000

-The development of women's cycling since the turn of the millennium is an impressive success story full of breakthroughs, struggles for Equal Opportunities, and athletic excellence.
+The development of women's cycling since the turn of the millennium is an impressive success story full of breakthroughs, struggles for equality, and athletic excellence.
 What was still considered a niche sport with minimal media attention in 2000 has evolved into an independent, professional sports movement that now captivates millions of fans worldwide.

 The Early Years (2000-2010)